smiotti/Bamazon/README.md

 * Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
 This is how you will communicate to potential employers/other developers in the future what you built and why, and to show how it works.

-* Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading.

-If you haven't written a markdown file yet, [click here for a rundown](https://guides.github.com/features/mastering-markdown/), or just take a look at the raw file of these instructions.

-### Submission on BCS

-* Please submit the link to the Github Repository!

-## Instructions

-### Challenge #1: Customer View (Minimum Requirement)

-1. Create a MySQL Database called `bamazon`.

-2. Then create a Table inside of that database called `products`.

-3. The products table should have each of the following columns:

-   * item_id (unique id for each product)

-   * product_name (Name of product)

-   * department_name

-   * price (cost to customer)

-   * stock_quantity (how much of the product is available in stores)

-4. Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

 5. Then create a Node application called `bamazonCustomer.js`.
 Running this application will first display all of the items available for sale.
 Include the ids, names, and prices of products for sale.